kevinzliao/monax-vagrant/README.md

 # eris-vagrant
-Tools to ease development on the Eris Platform itself using Vagrant
+Tools to help with development workflow for those contributing to the Eris Platform using Vagrant.